jsk-ros-pkg/jsk_robot/jsk_pepper_robot/README.md

 catkin_make
 source devel/setup.bash
 ```
+Make sure that you have already installed the ``Python NAOqi SDK`` in your computer.
+If not, you can download it from [here][https://community.aldebaran.com/en/resources/software].
+After downloading the file, unzip and rename it to ``pynaoqi``, then put it under your home folder.

-Make sure that you have NAO_IP environment variable and PYTHON PATH to your NAOqi Python SDK path.
-So your `.bashrc` would be
+Export NAO_IP environment variable and add PYTHON PATH to NAOqi Python SDK path by adding these three lines of code to you ``.bashrc`` file.
 ```
+# Please add the following three lines of code to your .bashrc file
 source ~/catkin_ws/devel/setup.bash
 export PYTHONPATH=$HOME/pynaoqi:$PYTHONPATH
 export NAO_IP="olive.jsk.imi.i.u-tokyo.ac.jp"